sooraj171/sooraj171/README.md

 - 👋 Hi, I’m @sooraj171
 - 👀 I’m interested in Functional/API and Perfromance Testing...
+-    You can use teh STAF Test automation framework from Microsoft Market place or use.
+STAF.UI.API nuget package.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Latest automation features to make things eaily integratable to CI/CD
 - 📫 How to reach me twitter.